mirunaish/mmas/README.md

 Python, the GAN script will not be functional.
 Use the version of `requirements.txt` corresponding to the version of Python you are using.

-Running the GAN script for the first time will take a long time

 ### Libraries / dependencies
 * tkinter
 * pillow